-Bitcoin price stabilized above the psychological point at $100,000 as investors bought the dip.
-The BTC token was trading at $103,740, down by 18% from its highest point this year.
-This article explores why Bitcoin price may be on the verge of a strong bearish breakout in the near term.
+Bitcoin price stabilized above the psychological $100,000 level as investors bought the recent dip.
+The BTC coin was trading at $103,740, down 18% from its year-to-date high.
+This article explores why the Bitcoin price may be on the verge of a strong bearish breakout in the near term.

 Bitcoin Price Technical Analysis

-The daily timeframe chart shows that the BTC price remains under pressure as it plunged from a high of $126,300 in October.
+The daily timeframe chart shows that BTC remains under pressure, having plunged from a high of $126,300 in early October.
 It has now moved below the important support at $107,390, its lowest level in August.
 This is a key support because it is the neckline of the double-top pattern at $124,500.

-A double-top pattern often leads to more downside as it signals that the bull run has ended.
+A double-top pattern often signals more downside, as it indicates the bull run has ended.

 The coin has moved below the Supertrend indicator, meaning that bears remain in control for now.
-It is also about to form a death cross pattern as the spread between the 50-day and 200-day Exponential Moving Averages (EMA).
+It is also about to form a death cross pattern, as the spread between the 50-day and 200-day Exponential Moving Averages (EMAs) widens.

 READ MORE: ZachXBT Goes After SBF for $40M Transfer to Chinese Authorities

-Most importantly, the coin is now forming a bearish flag pattern, which is made up of a vertical line and a small rectangle.
-Therefore, the most likely Bitcoin price forecast is bearish, with the next point to watch being at $94,288, the 61.8% Fibonacci Retracement level.
+Most importantly, Bitcoin is now forming a bearish flag pattern, consisting of a vertical line and a small rectangle.
+Therefore, the most likely Bitcoin price forecast is bearish, with the next key level to watch at $94,288, the 61.8% Fibonacci Retracement level.

-On the flip side, a move above the $107,390 will invalidate the bearish Bitcoin price forecast and point to more upside.
+On the flip side, a move above $107,390 will invalidate the bearish Bitcoin price forecast and signal more upside.

 Spot BTC ETFs are Shedding Assets